 - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
+This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding.

+- Blurred vision or other changes in eyesight

-This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding. - Soreness of the mouth and throat.
-You may have red areas, white patches, or sores that hurt. - Nausea and vomiting (throwing up) - Diarrhea (loose bowel movements) - Fever - In women, menstrual bleeding may become irregular or stop while you are getting this medicine.
-Do not assume that you cannot become pregnant if you do not have a menstrual period. - Effects on the nerves are called peripheral neuropathy.
+- Soreness of the mouth and throat.
+You may have red areas, white patches, or sores that hurt.

+- Nausea and vomiting (throwing up)

+- Diarrhea (loose bowel movements)

+- Decreased appetite (decreased hunger)

+- Tiredness and/or weakness

+- Swelling of the hands, feet, or any other part of the body

+- · General discomfort, a feeling of being unwell

+- Fever

+- Chills

+- Infection

+- Effects on the nerves are called peripheral neuropathy.
 You may feel numbness, tingling, or pain in your hands and feet.
 It may be hard for you to button your clothes, open jars, or walk as usual.
 The effect on the nerves may get worse with more doses of the medicine.
-These effects get better in some people after the medicine is stopped but it does not get better in all people. - Changes in your central nervous system can happen which can be life-threatening.
-The central nervous system is made up of your brain and spinal cord.
-You could feel extreme tiredness, agitation, confusion, have hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, seizures or coma.
-If you start to have any of these symptoms let your doctor know right away. - Rash and allergic skin reactions
+These effects get better in some people after the medicine is stopped but it does not get better in all people.

+- Cough

+- Pneumonia

+- Rash